erolcem/Universal_robotics_controller/README.md

 ---

-## ⚙️ Configuration: Setup Your Robot Settings
+##  Configuration: Setup Your Robot Settings

-**🎯 IMPORTANT**: Set up your robot configuration first!
+**IMPORTANT**: Set up your robot configuration first!
 This makes all scripts work without extra arguments.

 ### Create Your Robot Configuration